HerrChick/Pac-Man/readme.md

 This is my first project for GA's Software Development Intensive course, built using HTML 5, CSS3 (sass), and vanilla javascript.

 ## Brief
-* To develop a pacman like game where
+* To develop a pacman like game where:
   * A board can be cleared
   * Score is displayed
   * Ghosts make an attempt to hunt pacman intelligently

 ## Technology Used
 * HTML 5